dnguy078/go-sender/README.md

 Failover logic is using hystrix circuit breakers.
 A hystrix dashboard is provided on http://localhost:7979/hystrix-dashboard/.
 Must provide configure a stream (http://go-sender:81/hystrix.stream)

 WIP:
-1. need to set up properly set up request
+1. need to route request payload
 2. additional unit and integration testing

 ## Running locally